 The IWDA Fifty-Fifty Project was a participatory craftivism project designed to raise money and awareness for the important work being done by this independent feminist charity.
 The project involved the creation of 50 textile portraits of the first 50 people who donated $50 or more directly to IWDA.
 The finished portraits were given to project participants as a gift, in total this project raised $2,790 for IWDA.

 This project was undertaken as part of my PhD research on 'Craftivism as DIY Citizenship: The Practice of Making Change'.
 I want to say a vey heartfelt thank you to everyone who supported this project, including my PhD supervisor Kate Just who provided me with a studio space at the Billilla Historic Mansion (photo below) during the two months it took me to make the 50 portraits.

-To find our more about this project you can download a free copy of the IWDA Fifty-Fifty Project book, which documents the project and includes beautiful high quality images of all 50 textile portraits as well as photos from the pop-up exhibition of the 50 portraits.
-Links:
+To find our more about this project you can download a free copy of the IWDA Fifty-Fifty Project catalogue from the BOOKS page of this website.

 For more information or to donate to IWDA please visit: www.iwda.org.au